-The SEC has proposed the mandatory adoption of IFRS by United States public companies starting in 2015, with early adoption permitted before that date.
+The SEC has proposed the mandatory adoption of IFRS by United States public companies possibly starting in 2015.
 It is unclear at this time how the SEC will propose that GAAP and IFRS be harmonized if the proposed change is adopted.
-In addition, switching to a new method of accounting and adopting

-IFRS will be a complex undertaking.
+In addition, switching to a new method of accounting and adopting IFRS will be a complex undertaking.
 We may need to develop new systems and controls based on the principles of IFRS.
 Since these are new endeavors, and the precise requirements of the pronouncements ultimately adopted are not now known, the magnitude of costs associated with this conversion are uncertain.